 Venturing below the Antarctic Circle is about more than just earning bragging rights.
-It is the chance to enter a world of snow petrels, powerful orcas and dreamlike icebergs, and to reach the farthest southern point of any of Greg Mortimer’s voyages.
-Follow in Captain Cook’s wake as you thread through pack ice and narrow channels where scenes of ice-clad mountains, feeding whales and lively penguin colonies become lasting memories.
+It is the chance to enter a world of snow petrels, powerful orcas, and dreamlike icebergs, and to reach the farthest southern point of any of Greg Mortimer’s voyages.
+Follow in Captain Cook’s wake as you thread through pack ice and narrow channels where scenes of ice-clad mountains, feeding whales, and lively penguin colonies become lasting memories.

 The activities included on the Across the Antarctic Circle journey are Zodiac-cruises, walks & hikes, photography, expert lectures, polar plunge, birdwatching, research stations.
 For an additional cost, you can choose to include sea kayaking.
 And on selected departures, depending on the season, Alpine Trekking, snorkelling, scuba diving, camping, and snowshoeing.

 About the vessel: The Greg Mortimer Antarctic Cruise is a new and custom-designed ship, at the cutting edge of nautical technology.
-It features the patented X-BOW™, hydraulic viewing platforms and environmentally friendly virtual anchoring.
+It features the patented X-BOW™, hydraulic viewing platforms, and environmentally friendly virtual anchoring.
 It has four dedicated sea level launching platforms that provide smoother and safer zodiac transfers.
-Once you are back from the explorations, you can relax in the sauna, spa or the library.
+Once you are back from the explorations, you can relax in the sauna, spa, or library.
 Furthermore, all staterooms have private bathrooms and twin and double-bed configuration options.
 It has ample storage, international power outlets, daily cabin service, as well as all the necessary amenities.

 About the vessel: The Sylvia Earle Antarctic Cruise.
-Aurora Expedition’s 2nd purpose-built expedition vessel honours the highly accomplished marine biologist, oceanographer and explorer, Sylvia Earle.
+Aurora Expedition’s 2nd purpose-built expedition vessel honors the highly accomplished marine biologist, oceanographer, and explorer, Sylvia Earle.
 As the first female chief scientist of the U.S. National Oceanic and Atmospheric Administration, and named by Time Magazine as its first Hero for the Planet in 1998 – this vessel pays tribute to Sylvia’s long-standing conservation efforts for marine protected areas and ocean wildlife.
 Besides the same revolutionary Ulstein X-BOW® design like the Greg Mortimer, the Sylvia Earle has other new features.
 A distinctive Glass Atrium Lounge at the bow of the ship with stunning panoramic views on both port and starboard side.
 It also has a swimming pool and jacuzzi where you can admire impressive scenery while watching the world go by.
 The new Sylvia Earle will be ready for the 2021/2022 Antarctic season.

 Arrive in Ushuaia, where you will be met by a representative of Aurora Expeditions and transferred to your hotel (preferred flights only).
 Upon arrival at your included hotel, kindly remind hotel check-in staff to provide you with Aurora Expeditions cabin tags.
 Please clearly label the tags with your name and ship cabin number.